-Mici (which translates to “small one” are short, skinless sausages grilled over an open flame.
-The sausages are a mixture of lamb, beef, pork and a variety of spices.
+Mici, which translates to “small one”, are short, skinless sausages grilled over an open flame.
+The sausages are a mixture of lamb, beef, pork, and a variety of spices.

-Mici are typically served with fresh bread and mustard.
+Mici is typically served with fresh bread and mustard.
 You can always smell these being grilled from halfway down the block, and I’ve literally never been able to stop after eating just one.
 Locals usually order at least three at a time.

 Romanian soup culture is very real and has created some of the best soups I’ve ever tasted.
 The country’s specialty is a type of soup known as ciorba, or sour soup.
 Ciorba differs from regular soup by adding an acid (usually lemon juice) to make the soup sour.

-Soups generally consist of both a mixture of meat and vegetables and are almost always served with fresh bread, sour cream and pickled peppers.
+Soups generally consist of both a mixture of meat and vegetables and are almost always served with fresh bread, sour cream, and pickled peppers.

 Veal in a Mushroom Wine Sauce

 Although pork is the most commonly eaten meat, Romanians also make delicious beef dishes.
 This house specialty (known as muschi de vitel la tingire cu sos de vin ciuperci si orez) is veal in a sauce of wine and mushrooms and served with polenta.
 The meat was slow-cooked and served fork tender.
 Make sure to seek this dish out on menus during your visit!